Efficient Feature Group Sequencing for Anytime Linear Prediction: EXPERIMENTS

 In Figure~\ref{fig:selection_methods}, we evaluate CS-G-FR, CS-G-OMP and CS-G-OMP-single based on the objective in Theorem~\ref{thm:main}, i.e., explained variance vs. feature cost curves.
 CS-G-FR, as expected, outperforms all other methods.
-CS-G-OMP outperforms the baseline method, Sparse, and the CS-G-OMP-Single varient.
-The performance advantage of CS-G-OMP over CS-G-OMP-Single is much clearer in \Grain\, than in \YahooLTR, because the former data-set has a natural group structure which may contain correlated features in each group, whereas the latter data-set has a randomly generated group structure whose features have been filtered by feature selection before the publication of the data-set \cite{yahoo_ltr}.
-The baseline algorithm, Sparse, is outperformed by CS-G-FR and CS-G-OMP.
-We speculate that linearly scaling group regularization constants by group costs did not enforce group-Lasso to choose the most cost-efficient features early.
-The test-time timeliness measures of each of the methods are recorded in Table~\ref{tab:grain_auc} and Table~\ref{tab:yahoo_auc}, and quantitatively confirm analysis above.
-Since \Grain\, and \YahooLTR\, are originally a classification and a ranking data-set, respectively, we also report in Figure~\ref{fig:selection_methods} the performance using classification accuracy and NDCG@5, which demonstrate the same qualitatively results as using explained variants.
+CS-G-OMP outperforms the baseline method, Sparse, and the CS-G-OMP-Single variant.
+The performance advantage of CS-G-OMP over CS-G-OMP-Single is much clearer in the \Grain\ data-set than in the \YahooLTR\ data-set. \Grain\ has a natural group structure which may contain correlated features in each group. \YahooLTR\ has a randomly generated group structure whose features were filtered by feature selection before the data-set was published \citep{yahoo_ltr}.
+CS-G-FR and CS-G-OMP outperform the baseline algorithm, Sparse.
+We speculate that linearly scaling group regularization constants by group costs did not enforce Group-Lasso to choose the most cost-efficient features early.
+The test-time timeliness measures of each of the methods are recorded in Table~\ref{tab:grain_auc} and Table~\ref{tab:yahoo_auc}, and quantitatively confirm the analysis above.
+Since \Grain\, and \YahooLTR\, are originally a classification and a ranking data-set, respectively, we also report in Figure~\ref{fig:selection_methods} the performance using classification accuracy and NDCG@5.
+This demonstrates the same qualitatively results as using explained variants.